 This is a substantial amount of money which many people do not have.
 Furthermore, if a person is not able to afford this cost, there are very few options available to them.

 Support from the government is limited.
 For example, the Social Fund Funeral Expenses Payment in England, Wales and Northern Ireland, is only available to people on income-related benefits and some tax credits.
 Even then, the complex criteria disqualifies thousands from receiving an award.

 In 2018-2019 the average total payment for a successful Funeral Expenses Payment application was £1,534, which is only around 40% of the average cost of a simple funeral.

 As a result, the Funeral Expenses Payment is still leaving people with a potential shortfall in the thousands.
 On top of this, making a claim can be a long and complicated process, during which the funeral may be put on hold.
 This often leaves people feeling confused and frustrated at a very stressful and disorientating time.

 If no one is able to pay, or there is no way of making up the shortfall from a Funeral Expenses Payment award (or Funeral Support Payment in Scotland), it may be possible to access a public health funeral through the local authority.

-However, despite a promise from the government last year, there are still no national guidelines on how local authorities manage public health funerals and in reality there are huge discrepancies across the country, with many vulnerable people receiving a poor service.
+In 2020 the Government issued good practice guidance for public health funerals.
+However as this is guidance, and not a statutory requirement, in reality there are huge discrepancies across the country, with many vulnerable people receiving a poor service.
 There is also a lot of stigma associated with public health funerals, often still referred to by the media as “paupers' funerals”.

 Nonetheless the number of people turning to public health funerals increased by 70% between 2015 and 2018.